jxtngx/lightning-lab/README.md

 None for now.

 ## Additional features:
-- Once Lightning becomes generally available, users will be able to open a reproducible environment in either Gitpod or GitHub CodeSpaces.
+- Once Lightning Apps becomes generally available, users will be able to open a reproducible environment in either Gitpod or GitHub CodeSpaces.
 - Users are able to view example training logs and PyTorch profiler logs in TensorBoard from within the Gitpod Workspace or CodeSpace.
 - Users can reference the lightning-pod [wiki](https://github.com/JustinGoheen/lightning-pod/wiki) for additional information and guides.